error454/SteamShiva/README.md

 Linux
 ----
 You will need to package the `libsteam_api.so` file that is in `Plugins\com.shaderman.steamworks\Contents\Linux` with your game.
+Note that this file comes from the Steam SDK, so if you recompile, you'll need to grab the version you compiled with from the *Steamworks_SDK\redistributable_bin\* folder.

-The easiest way to do this is to place the file in a `libs/` folder in your game root and then set the `LD_LIBRARY_PATH` in a bash file before launching:
+The easiest way to do this is to place the file in a `libs/` folder in your game root and then set the `LD_LIBRARY_PATH` in a bash script before launching:

     #!/bin/bash
     #Set library path to find libsteam_api.so